 ARH 263 Green Building Rating Systems (3 credits)

-This course acquaints the student with rating systems that seek to define and measure sustainable, high-performing "green" buildings.
-Focus is on the U.S. Green Building Council's LEED(R) Green Building Rating System portfolio of rating products and the major LEED(R) credit categories including sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, regional priorities, and innovative design.
-Course content includes an introduction to sustainability; core concepts; the integrated design approach; the LEED(R) certification process; and credit intents, requirements, and strategies.
-Other significant rating systems will be discussed and comparisons made with the LEED(R) system.
-Aspiring candidates for the GBCI LEED(R) Green Associate examination will find the course useful.
-Prerequisite: ARH/IND 140 or Permission of Department.
+This course acquaints the student with rating systems that seek to define and measure sustainable, high performing "green" buildings.
+The course will focus on the U.S. Green Building Council's LEED® Green Building Rating System portfolio of rating products and the major LEED® categories including sustainable sites, water efficiency, energy & atmosphere, materials & resources, indoor environmental quality, and innovative design.
+Students will learn about the integrated design approach and the LEED® process and credit intents, requirements, and strategies.
+Other significant rating systems will be discussed and comparisons made with the LEED® system.
+Prerequisite: ARH/IND 140 or permission of department.

-ARH 270 Digital Portfolio for Architecture and Interior Design (1 credit)
+ARH 270 Digital Portfolio for Architecture and Interior Design (1 credits)